christopherlindberg1/UpVocabulary/Documentation/Requirements/README.md

 * Option to have multiple translations for a word.
 One main translation, and more optional translation if user wants to.
 * Add information about word class (verb, noun etc).
 * Recover vocabularies that were deleted.
-* App settings: decide if next question should be prompted automatically.
+* App settings: decide if next question should be prompted automatically. **Done.**
-* App settings: decide what delay there should be before the next question gets prompted automatically.
+* App settings: decide what delay there should be before the next question gets prompted automatically. **Done.**

 ### Could